roshanghimire93/War-of-Brawns-Unity3d-/README.md

-# War of Brawns Unity test
+# War of Brawns Unity

-Temporary project to test Unity continuous integration functionality
+ODU CS411 Project.
+Designed and developed with a small group of students as a capstone project.
+More design and documentations at https://www.cs.odu.edu/~411bronze/